-Please contact the school on the first morning of any student absence.
-Use the absence line 01503 265334 or 01503 262625 option 2 and leave a message.
+Please contact the Academy on the first morning of any student absence by telephoning 01503 262625 then option 2 and leave a message.

 Regular absences from school will cause you a number of problems.
 For example:

-- You will be denied access to the continuity of learning which is so vital if you are to make good progress.
+* You will be denied access to the continuity of learning which is so vital if you are to make good progress.

-- Of course, some absence is unavoidable - we all get ill from time to time!
+* You may become isolated from your school friends as you see them less.
+Of course, some absence is unavoidable - we all get ill from time to time!
 However, it makes sense to keep your absences to the absolute minimum.

-- Under normal circumstances, we would expect a student to achieve an attendance rate of 97% or more.
-Without doubt, problems will begin to arise if attendance falls below 93%.
+Under normal circumstances, we would expect a student to achieve an attendance rate of 97% or more.
+Without doubt, problems will begin to arise if attendance falls below 95%.

 Students who are late for registration without good reason will be given a detention at break time and/or lunchtime on the same day.
 Persistent lateness for lessons will mean loss of break and/or lunchtimes.
 Students have an obligation to let Student Services know they have arrived late for tutor registration.
 Truancy is taken very seriously and students will have to make up time missed in their own leisure time or after school detention.